cjatalyn360-ops/shift-scheduler-app/README.md

 # Shift Scheduling Web App

 ## Description
-A full-stack web application for managing employee work schedules.
+'Tasktopus' A full-stack web application for managing employee work schedules.
 Users can add, edit, and remove shifts, with data stored in a MySQL database.

 ## Features
 - Add, edit, and delete employee shifts
 - Store shift data (date, start time, end time)
 - Connects to MySQL database for persistent storage
 - Dynamic front-end interface for viewing schedules
+- To do list where tasks can be added alongside an image

 ## Technologies Used
 - HTML